succinctlabs/op-stack-remote-static-call/README.md

 ### Deploy contract to Optimism devnet using devnet RPC

+Copy `.env.example` to `.env` which has the first Anvil private key which comes preloaded with money on the devnet.

 Now that the devnet has been spun up, you have to deploy a contract to the devnet L1.
 To do this, you can run
 * `forge script script/Deploy.s.sol --tc DeployL1 --broadcast`

-Then you must deploy your contract on L2 that uses the remote static call RPC.
+Then you must deploy your contract on L2 that uses the remote static call RPC. **Remember to update the Deploy variables with the values from the L1 script**.
 To do this, you can run:
 * `forge script script/Deploy.s.sol --tc DeployL2 --broadcast`

-Finally, to interact with that contract, you can either use `cast` manually, or you can use another forge script:
+Finally, to interact with the contract on L2 that uses remote static call, use `cast` as below:
-* `forge script script/Deploy.s.sol --tc UseRemoteStaticCall --broadcast`

-An example of using `cast` is below:

-`cast call <CONTRACT_ADDRESS> "balanceOf(address)" 0x0000000000000000000000000000000000000001 --rpc-url l2`
+`cast call <MIRROR_CONTRACT_ADDRESS> "balanceOf(address)" 0x0000000000000000000000000000000000000001 --rpc-url l2`